 Italy – 18/03/20

-Vodafone launched a five-point plan to help respond Oto the outbreak of COVID-19 on March 18.
+Vodafone launched a five-point plan to help respond to the outbreak of COVID-19 on March 18.

-According to the press release, the company was “already producing an aggregated and anonymous heat map for the Lombardy region in Italy to help the authorities to better understand population movements in order to help thwart the spread of COVID-19.”
+The company was “already producing an aggregated and anonymous heat map for the Lombardy region in Italy to help the authorities to better understand population movements in order to help thwart the spread of COVID-19”, according to the press release.

 Israel – 17/03/20

 On Tuesday, 17 March, Israel’s government approved new surveillance measures that will allow the regime to track citizens by monitoring their mobile phones.

 Benjamin Netanyahu had outlined his plans the previous weekend.